BridgeCostDental.com

-Material choice is the single largest cost variable you control when getting a dental bridge.
+Material is the single largest cost variable you control on a dental bridge.
 It also determines how the bridge looks, how long it lasts, and which tooth positions it can safely restore.

-The workhorse of dental bridges for over 40 years.
-A metal substructure (typically nickel-chromium or cobalt-chromium alloy) provides the strength, while a porcelain overlay provides tooth-coloured aesthetics.
-PFM bridges offer the best combination of affordability and durability.
-The metal framework rarely breaks, and the porcelain layer can be repaired in some cases.
+The workhorse for over forty years.
+A nickel-chromium or cobalt-chromium metal substructure provides strength while a porcelain overlay provides tooth-coloured aesthetics.
+Best balance of affordability and durability.
+The metal framework rarely breaks, and the porcelain layer can sometimes be repaired chairside.

 Aesthetics